 There are several configuration requirements to enable Stackdriver with GKE On-Prem.
 These steps are included in Preparing to install, and listed below.

 - A Cloud Logging Workspace must created within the Google Cloud project.
-This is accomplished by clicking Monitoring in Cloud console and following the workflow.
+This is accomplished by clicking Monitoring in Google Cloud console and following the workflow.

 - You need to enable the following Stackdriver APIs: